-This Eastern Shore Honey Vodka Cocktail is also known as The Stinger or the Eastern Shore Buzz.
+This ‘Bee Inspired’ Eastern Shore Honey and Lemon Vodka Cocktail is also known as The Stinger or the Eastern Shore Buzz.
 Start with your favorite vodka and add a little Eastern Shore Honey.
 Honey adds both an all-natural sweetness and an impressive depth of flavor to your vodka cocktails.
 Since each honey tastes a little different based on what the bees pollinate, use your favorite!
 We suggest using Blackberry honey because it adds a fruity sweetness.
-Or if you are not a sweet drinks person, use holly honey, which is milder in flavor and sweetness.
 On the Eastern Shore, we always try to make happy hour even more cheerful and experiment with different tastes.

-Featuring only four ingredients (and that’s counting the water in the honey syrup), so it’s a breeze to whip up when you have guests drop in.
+Featuring only four ingredients, it’s a breeze to whip up when you have guests drop in.
 We asked ourselves, “What’s a great drink for the summertime?”
 Lemonade is something that always comes to mind, but we wanted to give it a little more oomph.
 That’s when we put on our mixologist hat and started crafting a lemon vodka cocktail that would be great for warm summer nights.
 We’re busy people, so we kept this one simple (and clinked a toast after the shoot!).
 A candy rim adds drama and a sweet surprise!

 This cocktail isn’t quite a vodka lemonade.

 It’s a simple mixture of lemon juice, a shot of Tito’s, and a drizzle of honey syrup for sweetness.
 No need for a super-sugary drink mix, packed with artificial colors and flavors!
 It’s sweet, but not too sweet, and just tart enough to be refreshing.
 Swirl your lemon vodka cocktail with a Honey Lollipop for a little more sweetness, if that’s something that you like, or add a crushed lollipop rim.

 We recommend making this drink fresh for the best flavor.
 Keep plenty of lemons on hand for when you have friends over and make a big batch for the occasion.
 The best citrus to use is Meyer lemons, which have a sweeter, less acidic profile than your regular California or Florida lemon.
 If you don’t have Meyer lemons on hand, average California or Florida lemons will work just fine.
 Play with how much honey syrup you use to get just the right amount of sweetness.